ygsriram/jstart/README.md

 ![](./media/image1.png)

 ### Registration & Profile building:
 Here the students can create their profile in multiple ways.
-They can choose to import their profile from created resume or build it from scratch.
-There will be certain behavioral question to suggest the challenges and buddies just right for him using AI Engine.
+They can choose to import their profile from the created resume or build it from scratch.
+There will be some certain behavioral questions to suggest the challenges and buddies just right for him using AI Engine.

 ![](./media/image2.png)